-This session is aimed at organisations setting out on the path of engaging volunteers in their group.
-It is designed to help groups understand the best ways to involve volunteers, understand volunteer expectations, and start on a path to ensuring volunteers become a core and positive part of your organisation.
+This workshop is aimed at anyone new to Volunteer Management and groups setting out on the path of engaging volunteers.
+It is designed to help groups understand the best ways to involve volunteers, what their expectations might be, and start on a path to ensuring volunteers become a core and positive part of your organisation.
+We will cover:

-The session is about 2 hours long, interactive, fun and a good way to meet like minded organisations.
-It was developed by Volunteer Ireland, the national volunteer development agency, in conjunction with local Volunteer Centres.
+The session is two hours long, interactive, fun and a great way to meet like minded organisations.

-The session is intended to give you an introduction to your Volunteer Centre and an overview of the steps involved in engaging volunteers in your organisation.
+It is will give you an introduction to your Volunteer Centre and an overview of the steps involved in engaging volunteers in your organisation.

 If you are interested in finding out more about this training please contact us – firstname.lastname@example.org